xnl-h4ck3r/waymore/README.md

 <center><img src="https://github.com/xnl-h4ck3r/waymore/raw/main/title.png"></center>

-## About - v0.3
+## About - v1.0

 The idea behind **waymore** is to find even more links from the Wayback Machine than other existing tools.

+👉 The biggest difference between **waymore** and other tools is that it can also **download the archived responses** for URLs on wayback machine so that you can then search these for even more links, developer comments, extra parameters, etc. etc.

 Anyone who does bug bounty will have likely used the amazing [waybackurls](https://github.com/tomnomnom/waybackurls) by @TomNomNoms.
 This tool gets URLs from [web.archive.org](https://web.archive.org) and additional links (if any) from one of the index collections on [index.commoncrawl.org](http://index.commoncrawl.org/).
-**Waymore** will get wayback machine links from the Wayback Machine (with filters and options to get what you need) in addition to checking **ALL** Common Crawl index collections if required.
+You would have also likely used the amazing [gau](https://github.com/lc/gau) by @hacker\_ which also finds URL's from wayback archive, Common Crawl, but also from Alien Vault and URLScan.
+Now **waymore** gets URL's from ALL of those sources too (with ability to filter more to get what you want):

+- Wayback Machine (web.archive.org)
+- Common Crawl (index.commoncrawl.org)
-Also, **waymore** can get further additional links from Alien Vault OTX if required.
+- Alien Vault OTX (otx.alienvault.com)
+- URLScan (urlscan.io)

-👉 The biggest difference between **waymore** and other tools is that it can also **download the archived responses** for those URLs so that you can then search these for even more links, developer comments, extra parameters, etc. etc.
+👉 It's a point that many seem to miss, so I'll just add it again :) ...
+The biggest difference between **waymore** and other tools is that it can also **download the archived responses** for URLs on wayback machine so that you can then search these for even more links, developer comments, extra parameters, etc. etc.

 👉 **PLEASE READ ALL OF THE INFORMATION ON THIS PAGE TO MAKE THE MOST OF THIS TOOL, AND ESPECIALLY BEFORE RAISING ANY ISSUES** 🤘